sogelink-research/ctod/README.md

 - Support for .vrt and (custom) mosaic
 - Averaging of heights and normals on shared edge vertices among terrain tiles.
 - Empty tiles with geodetic surface normals.
-- In-memory cache for seamlessly stitching neighboring tiles and preventing redundant requests.
+- Caching for seamlessly stitching neighboring tiles and preventing redundant requests.
 - CogProcessor and TerrainGenerator for diverse terrain serving implementations (grid, martini, custom).
 - Basic tile caching implementation
 - Basic Cesium viewer included for debugging and result visualization.